 How it is made

 During the making of this lamp, the choreography of the movements determined the way the mechanics where designed, as to where the size of these mechanics set the limits of the visual design.

 Making the mechanics, I mainly used CAD and the laser cutter.
 For the outside, I almost used every tool in the wood workshop and the metal lath for the knob.
 The intelligence is implemented using the Arduino platform.

 Special thanks to

 Thomas Merriman – Carnegie Mellon University.
-Thom is an incredibly inspiring teacher that helped me actively trough quite some challenges in making this lamp.
+Thom is an incredibly inspiring professor that helped me actively trough quite some challenges in making this lamp.

 Bram Drenthe – Software and advice on electronics.
 Bram practically translated all the logics into Arduino code.
 He also helped me stabilize the electronics.

 Trieuvy (Joey) Luu – Camera and studio setup.
 Joey guided me trough the process of making the movie and filmed the actual shots himself.